-EDITOR'S NOTE: This article is a part of our Money254 Partner series and is produced in partnership with Absa Bank Kenya to celebrate the March Mortgage Month.
+EDITOR'S NOTE: This article is a part of the Money254 Partner series and is produced in partnership with Absa Bank Kenya to celebrate the March Mortgage Month.
+For more on Money254’s editorial policy, read here.

 Owning a house is a significant life milestone for most people, but the high costs can make it seem like an unattainable goal.